ProvableHQ/leo/documentation/language/structure.md

 ### Record

 A [record](https://docs.aleo.org/learn/core-concepts/public-and-private-state#private-state) data type is declared as `record {name} {}`.
-A record name must not contain the keyword `aleo`, and must not be a prefix of any other record name **declared in the same program** (the check does not extend across imported programs).
-This is a snarkVM requirement.
+A record name must not contain `aleo`.
+It must not prefix another record name **declared in the same program**.
+This check does not apply across imported programs.
+It is a snarkVM requirement.

 Records contain component declarations `{visibility} {name}: {type},`.
 Names of record components must not contain the keyword `aleo`.

 The visibility qualifier may be specified as `constant`, `public`, or `private`.
 If no qualifier is provided, Leo defaults to `private`.

-Record data structures must always contain a component named `owner` of type `address`, as shown below.
-When passing a record as input to a program function, the `_nonce: group` and `_version: u8` components are also required but do not need to be declared in the Leo program.
-They are inserted automatically by the compiler.
+Each record must contain an `owner` component of type `address`, as shown below.
+A record function input also requires the `_nonce: group` and `_version: u8` components.
+Do not declare these components in the Leo program.
+The compiler inserts them automatically.

 ```leo file=../code_snippets/data_types/demo/src/main.leo#token_record showLineNumbers
 ```